nofee-ng/nofee-ng/README.md

 The refunded pool may be a different mining pool than your main pool since mining software may use another pool for DevFee.
 Please check the README.md in different implementation folders.

 The mechanism of `nofee-ng` is depicted in the following paradigm: The original network traffic, e.g. mining work submission, goes from miners directly to the pool.
 But now the traffic is redirected to the `nofee-ng` *soft router* who will change the DevFee wallet to your own wallet address.
+In order to make `nofee-ng` to work, it **MUST** be deployed in the **same internal network** with your miners.

 ## Usage ##